🇲🇽

 Guadalajara

-A disproportionately strong vegan café scene for its size — the backpacker and expat community has supported a cluster of fully plant-based eateries in Chiapas's colonial highland city.
+A disproportionately strong vegan cafe scene for its size, supported by a backpacker and expat community in Chiapas's colonial highland city.

-Yucatecan cuisine offers naturally adaptable dishes — salbutes, recado-spiced beans, citrus salsas, and corn-based antojitos — and a growing modern vegan café scene in the historic centre.
+Yucatecan cuisine offers naturally adaptable dishes including salbutes, recado-spiced beans, and citrus salsas, with a growing modern vegan cafe scene in the historic centre.

 Puerto Vallarta